jutonz/dctl_rb/README.md

 2. Not reinvent the wheel for every new app
 3. Let other people handle the annoying parts of docker-compose for you.

+## Usage

+Mostly use the same way you would use `docker-compose`, but without specifying a path to the `docker-compose.yaml` file.

+Each command relies on information in the `docker-compose.yaml` for the given environment to determine things like tag versions.

+The default environment is `dev`, but you can override this with `--env prod` etc

+* `dctl up`
+* `dctl down`
+* `dctl build`
+* `dctl push`
+* `dctl pull`

+### Targeting specific containers

+Most commands also allow you to specify a specific image to target (defaulting to all images in your compose file)

+* `dctl build app`
+  * Just build your app container
+* `dctl push psql`
+  * Just push psql

+### Nonstandard commands

+There are also some non-compose commands to make your life easier

+* `dctl connect app`
+  * Start a new shell in a running `app` container
+* `dctl attach app`
+  * Attach your current TTY to that of the running `app` container.
+  * This is useful if you've put a debugger or something similar and need to talk directly to a running container's current shell (docker-compose eats stdin/stdout/stderr so normally this isn't possible)
+* `dctl bash app`
+  * Spin up a new `app` image and drop you in a shell

 ## Installation

 If using a Gemfile, add `gem 'dctl_rb'` and execute `bundle`.
 Otherwise just run `gem install dctl_rb`.